bodoni/svg/README.md

 ## Example

-The example given below can be run using the following command:
+The example given below can be ran using the following command:

 ```
 cargo run --example path